TylerMD/MusicBee-BPMTapper/README.md

 ## Development
 Want to contribute?
 Great!
 Make a pull request and I'll review and merge.

+## About Editing
+When Building the project, Visual Studio may have to be Run As Administrator to insert the .dll file in to Program Files directory

 ## Todos
  - Add uninstaller
  - Remove the Titlebar to reduce footprint.